a baseboard heater with its cover off

 • No noise: Since baseboard heaters work quietly, they won’t disrupt your quiet moments or make it difficult for you to sleep.

-• Great for backup heat in colder winter: If you have another primary heat source, baseboard heaters can act as a secondary heat source when temperatures plummet below tolerable levels.
+• Great for backup heat in colder winters: If you have another primary heat source, baseboard heaters can act as a secondary heat source when temperatures plummet below tolerable levels.

 On the flip side, here are the downsides of baseboard heating systems:

-• A safety hazard: Since baseboard heaters can get extremely hot as they work, they can be a safety hazard in homes with small children.
+• A safety hazard: Since baseboard heaters can get extremely hot as they work, they can be a safety hazard in homes with small children and pets.
 They can also be dangerous if placed close to flammable objects.
+This fire risk is low if precautions are taken but there is still a high risk of burns if someone gets too close to the unit.

 • Requires regular cleaning: Baseboard heaters require regular cleaning because they collect dust.
 Otherwise, the system will be less energy efficient than it should be.